-Cultural, age appropriate, and special diets
+Cultural, age-appropriate, and special diets

 There are always vegetarian and halal options where necessary.
 Children with allergies, intolerances or special diets are highlighted on table plans.
+Children with SEND may be supported to eat.

-Special occasions, birthdays and rewards
+Special occasions, birthdays, and rewards

 Sweets are not used as a reward at Farfield.
-Children are not allowed to bring in 'birthday sweets' and staff are not expected to bring in cakes on their birthday.
+Children are not allowed to bring in 'birthday sweets' or cakes, and staff are not expected to bring in cakes on their birthday.
+(This is for both general health and allergy reasons.)